jman4747/Pixy-cam-to-RoboRIO/README.md

 # Pixy-cam-to-RoboRIO
 A program for getting serial data from a Pixy to a RoboRIO via an Arduino.
 Made for use in the FIRST Robotics Competition.

 I only know LabVIEW for FRC and enough C to get an Arduino working so the RoboRIO code is only for LabVIEW teams at the moment.

 The purpose of this is to have a quick and simple solution to getting serial data from a CMUcam5 Pixy to a RoboRIO.
 The code assumes you intend to track one target, presumably reflective tape, at 50 frames a second.

+Make sure to follow instructions at the CMUcam5 wiki to get your Arduino IDE set up properly: http://cmucam.org/projects/cmucam5/wiki/Hooking_up_Pixy_to_a_Microcontroller_(like_an_Arduino)

 The basic hardware setup requires an Arduino UNO R3, a USB male A to Male B cable, the CMUcam5 Pixy, and the ribbon cable included with it.